guilhermeprokisch/see/README.md

 - `render_table_borders`: If true, tables will be rendered with ASCII borders (default: false)
 - `show_line_numbers`: If true, line numbers will be shown for code files (can also be set with `--line-numbers` option)

-Note: smd uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) thanks to [inkjet](https://github.com/Colonial-Dev/inkjet) for syntax highlighting.
-Currently, only one theme is implemented, but there are plans to make smd compatible with Helix editor themes in the future, which will greatly expand customization options.
+Note: see uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) thanks to [inkjet](https://github.com/Colonial-Dev/inkjet) for syntax highlighting.
+Currently, only one theme is implemented, but there are plans to make see compatible with Helix editor themes in the future, which will greatly expand customization options.

 ## Contributing